Leading Gas Spring Manufacturers

 Features

-The polished interior of the cylinder helps to reduce friction during motion.
-The head piston of the spring sits perpendicular to create an airtight seal and separate the cylinder into two compartments.
+The sleek, polished interior of the cylinder minimizes friction as it moves.
+The head piston, positioned at a right angle, ensures an airtight seal and divides the cylinder into two distinct compartments.

-The rod extends out of the end of the cylinder and is attached to the piston.
-When force is placed on the spring, the rod goes deep into the chamber.
-This is what compresses the gas and reduces the impact.
-A common example of this is when a car drives over a bump.
-The force of the impact causes the car’s springs to momentarily compress.
+The rod stretches from the end of the cylinder and is connected to the piston.
+When pressure is applied to the spring, the rod plunges deep into the chamber.
+This action compresses the gas inside, which helps to cushion the impact.
+A familiar illustration of this mechanism is when a car rolls over a bump; the sudden jolt causes the car’s springs to briefly compress, absorbing the shock and smoothing out the ride.

 Types

-Extension gas springs push the rod all the way out or partially out in the chamber to provide isolation.
+Extension gas springs push the rod fully or partially out within the chamber, creating isolation in the process.

-Lift gas springs are those gas springs used specifically for lifting applications.
+Lift gas springs are designed specifically for applications where lifting is required.

 Advantages

-Gas springs compete against other types of mechanical springs, such as coil springs and leaf springs, as well as hydraulic and pneumatic systems.
-Each of these alternatives serves to store and release mechanical energy, but they differ in their mechanisms and applications.
+Gas springs vie with various mechanical spring types, including coil and leaf springs, as well as hydraulic and pneumatic systems.
+While all these alternatives are designed to store and release mechanical energy, they each employ distinct mechanisms and find use in different applications.

 Accessories